Aethese/Switchence/README.md

 * Have a Discord account and the Discord desktop app
 * Have an internet connection

-## Installing EXE
+## Installing EXE for Windows
 * Download the latest exe file from [releases](https://github.com/Aethese/Switchence/releases/)
 * Have a Discord account and the Discord desktop app
 * Have an internet connection

 # Support 🎗
-If you like this project and would like to support it, the best way is to star the repo and join the [Discord server](discord.gg/238heBqmZb)!
+If you like this project and would like to support it, there are multiple ways you could do that.
+You could star this repository, support me on [Patreon](https://patreon.com/aethese) and get access to beta builds, or join the the [Discord server](discord.gg/238heBqmZb)!

 # Game Requests 🎮
 I do take requests for games.
 All you have to do is create an [issue](https://github.com/Aethese/Switchence/issues/) with the title being "Game Request" and the game name in the description.
 I should be able to add your game in the next game list update soon after I see your request!